 - Tax Reporting: The COA must facilitate accurate tax reporting and compliance with CRA regulations.
 This includes properly categorizing expenses and revenues, as these impact the calculation of taxable income and eligibility for tax credits and deductions.

-- Audit Trail: A well-maintained COA should provide a clear audit trail for transactions to support claims made in tax filings and facilitate any reviews or audits conducted by the CRA.
+- Audit Trail: A well-kept COA should give a clear audit trail for transactions.
+It supports tax filing claims and helps with CRA reviews or audits.

 Specific Industry Regulations